codingfreak/pping/README.md

 ## Implementation

-pping is developed using Microsoft .NET Framework version 4.6.
-It's delivered in the form of a copy-&-paste-deployment meaning that you just need 3 files in a single folder to be able to start it.
+pping is developed using Microsoft .NET Core version 3.1. pping uses logic from our package [cfUtils](https://github.com/codingfreak/cfUtils).

-pping uses 2 libraries (dll) from the codingfreasks-project [cfUtils](https://github.com/codingfreak/cfUtils):
+## Installation

-- cfUtils.cfBaseUtils.dll
+The easiest way to get pping running on your machine is to use chocolatey and install it

-- cfUtils.cfPortableUtils.dll
+    choco install pping

-The 4rd file you need in the folder is pping.exe.
+Alternativeley you can simply download the 7z-package from [codingfreaks.de](https://codingfreaks.de/tools) and unzip the files in any directory.
+It will make sense to add this directory to your PATH variable.

 ## Basic usage